Invariance of Quantum Rings under Ordinary Flops II: A quantum Leray--Hirsch theorem: Introduction

 \subsubsection{On the splitting assumption}

-Recall that the local geometry of an ordinary $P^r$ flop (Part~I \S 1.1).
-The local geometry is encoded in a triple $(S, F, F')$ where $S$ is a smooth variety and $F$, $F'$ are two rank $r + 1$ vector bundles over $S$.
-In Part I, we reduce the proof of the invariance of big quantum ring of any ordinary flops to that of its local models.
+We recall the local geometry of an ordinary $P^r$ flop $f: X \dasharrow X'$ (Part~I \S 1.1).
+The local geometry of the $f$-exceptional loci $Z \subset X$ and $Z' \subset X'$ is encoded in a triple $(S, F, F')$, where $S$ is a smooth variety and $F$, $F'$ are two rank $r + 1$ vector bundles over $S$.
+In Part I, we reduce the proof of the invariance of big quantum ring of any ordinary flop to that of its local model.
 Therefore, we may assume that

-In particular, $X$ and $X'$ are toric bundles over a smooth base.
+where $Z \cong P_S(F)$ and $Z' \cong P_S(F')$ are projective bundles.
+In particular, $X$ and $X'$ are toric bundles over the smooth base $S$.
 Moreover, it is equivalent to proving the \emph{type I quasi-linearity property}, namely the invariance for one pointed descendent fiber series of the form

 where $\bar t_i \in H(S)$ and $\xi$ is the common infinity divisor of $X$ and $X'$.

 To proceed, recall that the descendent GW invariants are encoded by their generating function, i.e. the so called (big) $J$ function: For $\tau \in H(X)$,